-• Different types of ice trap and release gas in specific ways.

-- Production rate profiles are a proxy for trapping and release mechanism.
-How much of what species was trapped When does the comet release what species - The type of ice on the nucleus is important to understand what happened (or what not happened!) during the formation of our solar system dust to gas ratio.
-And most of it changes over time...

-• The jury is still out!
+- Different types of ice trap and release gas in specific ways. - Production rate profiles are a proxy for trapping and release mechanism.
+How much of what species was trapped When does the comet release what species - The type of ice on the nucleus is important to understand what happened (or what not happened!) during the formation of our solar system - The jury is still out!
 More laboratory and modelling work necessary